 The University of Maryland, School of Architecture, Planning and Preservation, offers the following NAAB-accredited degree programs:

 Additional information about NAAB can be found at: www.naab.org

 The Architecture Program Report (APR) is a narrative document that is comprehensive and self-analytical.
 It is expected to succinctly describe how a program meets each of the conditions for accreditation.

-The Visiting Team Report (VTR) conveys the visiting team’s assessment of whether the program meets the Conditions for Accreditation, as measured by evidence of student learning, the overall capacity of the program to fulfill its obligations to ensure student achievement, and the overall learning environment.
+The Visiting Team Report (VTR) conveys the visiting team’s assessment of whether the program meets the conditions for accreditation, as measured by evidence of student learning, the overall capacity of the program to fulfill its obligations to ensure student achievement, and the overall learning environment.
 It reports the degree to which the program is functioning in the manner described in the APR.

 Unless specifically noted in the Board’s decision, all terms of accreditation are effective on January 1 of the year in which the visit took place.
-Conversely, all terms of accreditation expire on January 1 of the year in which a visit is scheduled to take place unless and until the NAAB approves a motion for a term of accreditation.
+Conversely, all terms of accreditation expire on January 1 of the year in which a visit is scheduled to take place, unless and until the NAAB approves a motion for a term of accreditation.

-The Annual Statistical Report, "captures statistical information on the institution in which an architecture program is located and on the accredited degree program.
+The Annual Statistical Report "captures statistical information on the institution in which an architecture program is located and on the accredited degree program.”
 For the purposes of the report, the definitions are taken from the glossary of terms used by the Integrated Postsecondary Education Data System (IPEDS).
-Much of the information requested this report corresponds to the Institutional Characteristics, Completion and 12-Month Enrollment Report submitted to IPEDS in the fall by the institution.
+Much of the information requested in this report corresponds to the Institutional Characteristics, Completion and 12-Month Enrollment Report submitted to IPEDS in the fall by the institution.
 Data submitted in this section is for the previous fiscal year.

 Interim Progress Reports were submitted as Part II or the narrative section of the Annual Statistical Reports through 2013.